More Russian oil going east squeezes Iranian crude sales to China | Headlines

 Iran, whose oil industry has struggled for years under U.S. sanctions imposed over Tehran's nuclear work, has long relied on Chinese oil purchases to keep the economy afloat.
 Iran's exports to China were estimated at 700,000 to 900,000 barrels per day (bpd) in March, according to data and consultancy firm calculations.

 But in April those exports were estimated to have dropped by between 200,000 and 250,000 bpd, according to Iman Nasseri, managing director for the Middle East with FGE consultancy, suggesting a drop of roughly a quarter or a third.
-Kpler said Iran had on average exported 930,000 bpd to China in the first quarter, while its preliminary estimate for April was 645,000 bpd, although it said that estimate could be revised because of the difficulty of tracking Iranian sales.
+Kpler said Iran had on average exported 930,000 bpd, mainly to China in the first quarter, while its preliminary estimate for April was 755,000 bpd, although it said that estimate could be revised because of the difficulty of tracking Iranian sales.

 China, where total oil imports have fallen recently because of COVID-19 restrictions, is also the largest buyer of Russian ESPO Blend crude.
 Iran and Russia have been in close contact in recent weeks to discuss how to trade oil under sanctions, three sources told Reuters.
 One source said the Russian side wanted to learn how Iran had navigated transport, trade and banking, while the two sides also discussed creating joint companies, banks and funds.